austral/austral.github.io/spec/rationale-syntax.md

         if (test()) {
             for (int j = 0; j < N; j++) {
                 if (test()) {
-                    // Hundreds and hundreds of lines.
+                    // Hundreds and hundreds of lines here.
                 }
             }
         }